OTHER VASCULAR DISORDERS

 - reactive vasoconstriction is followed by hypoperfusion [Bartynski, 2008]

-- changes are reversible with early therapy; prolonged duration may lead to ischemia or hemorrhage
+- changes are generally reversible with early therapy; prolonged duration may lead to ischemia or hemorrhage

-- lesions are typically localized in the parietal and occipital lobes (but may also be in the frontal and temporal lobes, cerebellum, and basal ganglia) [Legriel, 2011]
+- lesions are typically localized in the parietal and occipital lobes (but may also occur in the frontal and temporal lobes, cerebellum, and basal ganglia) [Legriel, 2011]

 Clinical presentation